atoy3731/rke2-aws-terragrunt-example/README.md

 # RKE2 AWS Terragrunt Example

-This is an example of implementing the [Terraform Modules](https://github.com/rancherfederal/rke2-aws-tf.git).
+This is an example of using [Terragrunt](https://terragrunt.gruntwork.io/) to implement the [Terraform Modules](https://github.com/rancherfederal/rke2-aws-tf.git).
 See those docs for more information.

 ## Getting Started